 - Stranded Marine #18 AWG wire with end insulator.

 - Stainless Steel hardware

 - Connector: PTFE SO-239

-Terminated into 450 Ohms load, VSWR on 9:1 UNUN is almost flat from 1-30Mhz ( see the measured diagram in gallery)
+Terminated into 450 Ohms load, VSWR on 9:1 UNUN is almost flat from 1-30Mhz ( see the measured diagram in the gallery)

-- 9:1 UNUN has very low Insertion loss, from less than 0.1dB at 1.8MHz to 0.25dB at 28MHz, additional loss of whole antenna system could be expected from mismatch on coaxial cable and Tuner losses (see the diagram at gallery of S21 measurement of two back to back 9:1 UNUNs)
+- 9:1 UNUN has very low Insertion loss, from less than 0.1dB at 1.8MHz to 0.25dB at 28MHz, additional loss of whole antenna system could be expected from mismatch on coaxial cable and Tuner losses (see the diagram at the gallery of S21 measurement of two back to back 9:1 UNUNs)

 - The transformer is wound with PTFE (Teflon wire) on 2.4-inch diameter Ferrite toroid in order to handle 1kW at any frequency.

 - It takes only moments to deploy the antenna.
 Pull the wire end into a tree, hang it off the balcony, lay it on the roof, hook it to a pole, hook it to a building and you are on the air making contacts.

 - Most HF ham bands can be tuned by the tuner in your radio.
 NOTE: to tune all HF ham bands an external tuner may be required.